Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

-In Nuclei SDK, we just provided applications which can run in different boards without any changes in code to demostrate the baremetal service, freertos service and ucosii service features.
+In Nuclei SDK, we just provided applications which can run in different boards without any changes in code to demonstrate the baremetal service, freertos service and ucosii service features.

 The provided applications can be divided into three categories: